VALUING A PHUKET PROPERTY

 Motivated or Unmotivated Sellers

-In the past, distortions crept into the market when existing long-time owners (most of them not really motivated sellers) decided to “test the market” by placing their properties up for sale at ridiculously high asking prices.
-This created artificially inflated prices on nearby properties.
+In the past, distortions crept into the market when existing long-time owners (most of them not really motivated sellers) decided to “test the market” by placing their Phuket properties up for sale at ridiculously high asking prices.
+This created artificially inflated prices on other nearby properties.

-Relative Value
+Relative Value of Property in Phuket

-Paying a Premium
+Paying a Premium for the Phuket Dream

 Overseas buyers are sometimes willing to pay a slight premium for “the dream”.
 While they could have saved money with a little a more searching or negotiating, it is not always easy to place a price tag on a dream.
 For anyone living in a cold climate with dark winters, who has a stressful job and spends most of their day sitting in traffic, Phuket is paradise.
-Owning a property here could very well be about filling a void in their lives.
+Owning a property in Phuket could very well be about filling a void in their lives.

 Someone may be attracted to Phuket for its greenery, and actively seek out peace and solitude.
 That person would likely be put off by crowds, shops and nightlife (which could be the main attraction for someone else).